dynatrace-oss/unguard/README.md

 | [user-simulator](./src/user-simulator)                     | Node.js Element | default         | Creates synthetic user traffic by simulating an Unguard user using a real browser.
 Acts as a load generator.                                |
 | [malicious-load-generator](./src/malicious-load-generator) |                 | default         | Malicious load generator that makes CMD, JNDI, and SQL injections.                                                                          |

-## 🖥️ Local Deployment
+## 🖥️ Local Development

-See the [Development Guide](docs/DEV-GUIDE.md) on how to develop Unguard on a local K8S cluster.
+See the [Development Guide](docs/DEV-GUIDE.md) on how to set up and develop Unguard on a local Kubernetes cluster.

-## ☁️ Cloud Deployment
+## ☁️ Kubernetes Deployment

-See the [Deployment Guide](docs/DEPLOYMENT.md) on how to deploy Unguard to your cloud.
-Currently, the documentation only covers AWS.
+See the Unguard Chart [README](chart/README.md) on how to install Unguard in your Kubernetes cluster using the Helm package manager.

 ## ✨ Features